+I’m reverting to the old theme to see if I can fit some of the new features in it.
 I agree the new theme was too whitespace-heavy, and comment nesting was not working out as well as I’d hoped.
 I haven’t been able to figure out how to get rid of the huge right margin… Continue reading Reverting to the old theme…

 Hold on to your hats, I’m going to be experimenting with some theme and sidebar changes for the blog.
 Don’t be surprised if it looks different than you’re used to…